Here we explore the theory and practice of attachment parenting so you can see whether this style – or elements of it – might be right for you.

 Increased cognitive development (aka brain power)

-Securely attached toddlers and children score better in intelligence tests.
-They also score better at communication, cognitive engagement and the desire to learn new skills (Moss et al, 1998; Crandell and Hobson 1999).
+Securely attached toddlers and children may score better in intelligence tests.
+They also score better at communication, cognitive engagement and the desire to learn new skills (Ding et al, 2014).

 Better stress response, linked to touch